 - the NHS - in hospitals or hospices

 Self-employment is an option and you can work independently with clients in private practice or through specialist agencies providing play therapy services.

 There are also opportunities to work as an academic on one of the training courses or in clinical supervision.

 Look for job vacancies at:

-Keep in contact with coursemates and previous employers to help develop your network.
+Networking is an important part of finding work.
 Most employers require you to be registered with the BAPT or PTUK.

 Once qualified, continuing professional development (CPD) and quality management play an important part of your role.
 Both the BAPT and PTUK require their members to update their education and training regularly and offer a range of training courses and conferences throughout the year.
 You'll also need to continue to undergo regular clinical supervision to ensure the quality and standards of your practice.